pockerman/qubit-notes/README.md

 - <a href="software_engineering/2021-07-15-django-apache.md">Note: Use Django with Apache</a>
 - <a href="software_engineering/2021-07-29-django-with-docker.md">Note: Django with Docker</a>
-- <a href="software_engineering/2025-04-18-domain-name-system.md">Note: Domain name system</a>
+- <a href="software_engineering/2025-04-18-domain-name-system.md">Note: Domain Name System</a>
-- <a href="software_engineering/2025-04-20-domain-name-system.md">Note: Managing Distributed Workflows</a>
+- <a href="software_engineering/2025-04-20-managing-distributed-workflows.md">Note: Managing Distributed Workflows</a>